Loading…

 Sticking item to concrete block including plastic, metal, wood.
 Plastic PVC trunking stuck to concrete demonstration block.

-The concrete block has many different items stuck to it including plastic trunking stuck with an adhesive.
+The concrete block has many different items stuck to it including polystyrene and PVC plastic trunking stuck with an adhesive.

 Adiglue is our best glue on plastic.
-It’s a high-performance industrial strength glue that outperforms other glues & super glues.
+It’s a high-performance industrial strength glue that outperforms other products and super glues.
 Adiglue provides a stronger and less brittle bond than super glues.

 Best glue for plastic.